 Top 5 Economic Indicators for Global Investors

-#1: Gross Domestic Product
+1. Gross Domestic Product

-Gross domestic product ("GDP") represents the market value of all final goods and services produced within a country during a given period.
+GDP represents the market value of all final goods and services produced within a country during a given period.
 The figure is usually given in nominal and real formats, with real GDP adjusting for changes in monetary value.
 Given its vast breadth, this indicator is among the most watched by the financial markets.

 The expansion of a country's GDP is indicative of a growing economy, while a contraction in GDP indicates a slowdown in a country's economy.
 Meanwhile, a country's projected GDP growth rate can be used to determine an appropriate level of sovereign debt or determine if companies operating within the country are likely to experience growth.

-#2: Employment Indicators
+2. Employment Indicators

 The financial markets carefully watch these employment indicators, especially in developed countries that generate most of their income from domestic consumer spending.
-A fall in employment is often proceeded by a fall in consumer spending, which can hurt GDP statistics and overall economic growth prospects.
+A fall in employment is often followed by a fall in consumer spending, which can hurt GDP statistics and overall economic growth prospects.

-#3: Consumer Price Index
+3. Consumer Price Index

-#4: Central Bank Minutes
+4. Central Bank Minutes

 Central banks create monetary policy and exert significant control over a country's economy.
 Consequently, the financial markets tend to listen closely to every word that central bankers utter publicly for clues about the future.
 Central bank minutes are formal releases that contain valuable economic commentary that can signal future policy action.

-#5: PMI Manufacturing & Services
+5. PMI Manufacturing & Services